 6. Consider a Hair Supplement

-Hair vitamins—especially the ones with biotin—are having a major moment right now, and for good reason.
-Aside from enhancing your overall health, which is important for shiny hair and glowing skin, hair supplements may also provide your hair follicles with the nutrients needed to encourage growth and minimize hair fall.
+Hair supplements, especially those with biotin and other ingredients such as CBD, are having a major moment right now — and for good reason.
+Aside from enhancing your overall health and promoting shiny hair and glowing skin, hair supplements have other benefits.

 7. Prevent Fallout With a Hair Growth Serum

-8. If All Else Fail, See Your Doctor
+8. If All Else Fails, Seek an Expert

-Medications, hormones and health problems can affect hair growth, so if you have sudden or unexplained hair loss, or if your hair doesn't seem to be growing, seek medical attention to make sure it's not something serious.
+Medications, hormones and health problems can impact hair growth and regrowth, so if you have sudden or unexplained hair loss, or if your hair doesn't seem to be growing, seek medical attention to make sure it's not something more serious.

-Achieving long, luscious hair is all about keeping your strands healthy from root to tips.
-Follow these expert recommendations and you’ll get the hair of your dreams in no time.
+Achieving gorgeous, lush hair is all about keeping your strands healthy from root to tips.
+With a little patience and following these pro tips, you’ll be on the path to healthy hair.